awsdocs/amazon-rds-user-guide/doc_source/USER_VPC.WorkingWithRDSInstanceinaVPC.md

 Each DB subnet group should have subnets in at least two Availability Zones in a given AWS Region\.
 When creating a DB instance in a VPC, you must choose a DB subnet group\.
 Amazon RDS uses that DB subnet group and your preferred Availability Zone to choose a subnet and an IP address within that subnet to associate with your DB instance\.
 If the primary DB instance of a Multi\-AZ deployment fails, Amazon RDS can promote the corresponding standby and subsequently create a new standby using an IP address of the subnet in one of the other Availability Zones\.

+**Note**
+The DB subnet group for a Local Zone can have only one subnet\.

 When Amazon RDS creates a DB instance in a VPC, it assigns a network interface to your DB instance by using an IP address from your DB subnet group\.
 However, we strongly recommend that you use the DNS name to connect to your DB instance because the underlying IP address changes during failover\.

 **Note**
-For each DB instance that you run in a VPC, you should reserve at least one address in each subnet in the DB subnet group for use by Amazon RDS for recovery actions\.
+For each DB instance that you run in a VPC, make sure to reserve at least one address in each subnet in the DB subnet group for use by Amazon RDS for recovery actions\.

 ## Hiding a DB Instance in a VPC from the Internet<a name="USER_VPC.Hiding"></a>